Dravidian languages: Phonology

-Dravidian languages are also historically characterized by a three-way distinction between dental, alveolar, and retroflex places of articulation as well as large numbers of liquids.
+Dravidian languages are also historically characterised by a three-way distinction between dental, alveolar, and retroflex places of articulation as well as large numbers of liquids.
 Currently the three-way coronal distinction is only found in Malayalam, Sri Lankan Tamil, and the various languages of the Nilgiri Mountains, all of which belong to the Tamil–Kannada branch of the family.

-All other Dravidian languages maintain only a two-way distinction between dentals and retroflexes, largely the result of merging the alveolars with the dentals or retroflexes, or via rhotacization.
+All other Dravidian languages maintain only a two-way distinction between dentals and retroflexes, largely the result of merging the alveolars with the dentals or retroflexes, or via rhotacisation.
 The latter is found primarily among the South and South Central languages, where many languages merged the singular proto-Dravidian alveolar plosive *ṯ with the alveolar trill //r//; subsequently, in some of these languages, the trill evolved into the alveolar tap //ɾ// or underwent other sound changes (Tulu has //d͡ʒ, d̪, ɾ// as reflexes, Manda-Kui has //d͡ʒ//, and Hill-Maria Gondi has //ʁ//).